carla-se/react-scroll-blocking-layers/README.md

 The context provider accepts no props apart from `children`.
 It is used to keep track of the number of active layers in order to apply scroll blocking correctly for multiple layers.

-It needs to wrap your whole application to reliably work.
+It must wrap your whole application to reliably work.

 > Tip for Next.js users: You want this component to be part of your `_app.js` ideally.